abhinavn/XCTest/README.md

 XCTest
 ======

-This is sample XCTest framework integrated with Facebook's xctool
+This is sample XCTest framework integrated with Facebook's xctool.
+This a clone of https://github.com/skoirala/XCUnit

 Integration with Jenkins